MicrosoftDocs/azure-devops-docs/docs/organizations/projects/project-vision-status.md

    > ![Select a different repository or choose the Wiki option.](media/share-project/change-repo-new-nav.png)

    > [!TIP]
    > If you choose the Wiki option, only the Wiki home page displays.
-To access additional Wiki pages, you must navigate to the Wiki.
+To access additional Wiki pages, go to the Wiki.

 ::: moniker-end